nishap1225/nishap1225.github.io/_posts/2020-08-01-Automation-of-HPC-Node-Installation.md

 ### Rebooting the Node
 After a node is completely installed and configured, it's important to reboot the node locally to be make sure the configuration changes are correct.
 I did this with an ansible playbook by calling on the *reboot* module.
 Once the computer had rebooted, I wrote a simple test to check if the node had rebooted successfully.

+*This work was performed under the auspices of the U.S. Department  of Energy by Lawrence Livermore National Laboratory under Contract  DE-AC52-07NA27344.
+Lawrence Livermore National Security, LLC*